thoun/conspiracy/README.md

 You can play here : https://boardgamearena.com

 # TODO editor questions
- - Licence-wise, can we use pictures (score board, player mat, rulebook) not included in game art, but present on official website.
+ - Licence-wise, can we use pictures (score board, player mat, rulebook) not included in game art sent by publisher, but present on official website for free download ?
- - When a player plays the "Limit to first lord for this turn" location, and another player plays "Limit to first 2 lords for this turn" location, does it override the first location ?
-If not, how to react ? (for now, override has been implemented, last of the 2 card is taken into account, no matter the order).
+ - Question for game designer (or publisher ?) about 2 location cards : "Limit to first lord for this turn" and "Limit to first 2 lords for this turn".
+When a player plays one of theses cards, and another player plays the other one on the same turn, does the last played override the first played ?
+If not, how to react ? (for now, override has been implemented, last of the 2 cards is taken into account, no matter the order).

  TODO : try mat & resizable like draftosorus
+ TODO score highlight
+ TODO help popup for no-mouse devices
+ TODO test spectator mode
+ TODO check pre-release list

 # How to install the auto-build stack